 Now that you're ready, how do you make a monthly budget plan that works?
 An increasing number of people are employing a strategy called Zero Balance Budgeting, which gives all of your money a ‘job’ to do.
 Skip down to Chapter 1 if you’re ready to learn more.

 If you’re a student in college, your situation is a bit different.
-We have a college budgeting webinar and budget template for you specifically that could be a great first step.
+We have a budget template for you specifically that could be a great first step.